On the convergence of generalized kernel-based interpolation by greedy data selection algorithms

 \subsection{Geometric greedy algorithm}

-The geometric greedy ($h$-greedy) algorithm (cf. \cite{DeMarchi2005}) aims to generate an optimal separation between the data points.
-It selects the functional that has the largest distance to the current data set, i.e.
+The geometric greedy ($h$-greedy) algorithm (cf.~\cite{DeMarchi2005}) aims to generate an optimal sepa\-ration between the data points.
+It selects the functional that has the largest distance to the current data set, i.e.,

 The convergence of this greedy algorithm for totally bounded supersets is a direct consequence of Theorem \ref{filldistance_convergence} and Lemma \ref{totalbounded_convergence}.